|

 Previous versions of JAXP supported validation as a feature of an XML parser, represented by

-The JAXP validation API decouples the validation of an instance document from the parsing of an
+either a The JAXP validation API decouples the validation of an instance document from the parsing of an XML document.
+This is advantageous for several reasons, some of which are:

-an XML document with the Validation API (for readability, some exception handling is not shown):
+Usage example.
+The following example demonstrates validating an XML document with the Validation API (for readability, some exception handling is not shown):

 // parse an XML document into a DOM tree